 Frank J. Mecca

-Frank Mecca has served as Executive Director for 25 years, during which he has helped establish CWDA as a leading advocacy and policy organization in the field of public human services.
+Frank Mecca has served as Executive Director since October 1991, during this time he has helped establish CWDA as a leading advocacy and policy organization in the field of public human services.

 Under Frank’s leadership, the association has been instrumental in the development of significant human services programs and policies, including helping shape the CalWORKs program, creating the Adult Protective Services program, and advocating for significant child welfare reform efforts such as extending foster care support to youth after age 18.